 The maximum number of SCF cycles allowed.
 In case of Geometry Optimizations it applies separately to each of the SCF procedures that are executed.
-Default is 50 (in Create mode: 100).
+Default is 300.
 The program executes at least one cycle, even if you specify a non-positive number.